 6. SkyLift Park’s SkyTrail – COMING SOON

-Gatlinburg’s SkyLift Park, home of the world-famous SkyBridge, recently announced a brand new addition for the park, which is set to be unveiled in the fall of 2020: The Gatlinburg SkyTrail.
+Gatlinburg’s SkyLift Park, home of the world-famous SkyBridge, recently announced a brand new addition for the park, which was initially set to open in the fall, but now projected for spring of 2021.

 The SkyTrail will give guests the chance to take a walk in the clouds via an interactive walking trail that connects both sides of the SkyBridge.
 The walking trail follows the contours and slope of Crockett Mountain.

-The SkyTrail is set to open this fall and will continue to undergo expansions throughout the season including covered rest areas, signage and historical information about the Gatlinburg fires of 2016.
+The SkyTrail will continue to undergo expansions throughout the season including covered rest areas, signage and historical information about the Gatlinburg fires of 2016.

 SkyLift Park is located at 765 Parkway, Gatlinburg, Tenn.